gititkyle/jamb0t2/README.md

     + Indentation of 4 spaces

 ## Tasks
-All tasks are defined in `package.json`.
+All tasks are defined in `package.json` and run with `npm run <task>`.
 This is subject to change as this project grows.

 [<img width="50" alt="@jamb0t2" src="app/rsrc/images/twitter-logo.png">](https://twitter.com/jamb0t2)